Ecksdee03/ethgaschecker-pytelegrambot/README.md

 To check if the bot is running in background, you can make an account on [Uptime Robot](https://uptimerobot.com/) and put a monitor on your repl url.
 It should stay up.

+Once that is done, you should be able to access the Telegram bot at @EthGasCheckerBot on Telegram and access its commands.

 ![Screenshot (444)](https://user-images.githubusercontent.com/77221369/158120895-b6694392-9e9a-4605-a57d-770719c0812b.png)
 ![Screenshot (445)](https://user-images.githubusercontent.com/77221369/158120904-d9905412-8e93-4582-abda-ef97c8b1341d.png)